MarB07/YoutubeController/README.md

 ## How It Works

 - `.bat` files and the tray menu send commands to YoutubeController.
-- The program communicates with Chrome through the debugging port to control YouTube.
+- YoutubeController operates independently of the YouTube player.
+You can close the program at any time without interrupting or needing to restart your YouTube playback.

 ## Troubleshooting